Achieving Reliable Coordination of Residential Plug-in Electric Vehicle Charging: A Pilot Study: Why do customers opt out of managed charging?

 We find that a large majority of ``opt-out'' sessions are characterized by inflexible charging requirements.
 Unsurprisingly, customers were more likely to opt out of managed charging if they needed their EVs charged very quickly, in time for their upcoming trips.
 On the other hand, customers were more inclined to opt in to managed charging if they did in fact possess a reasonable degree of flexibility (slack) in their charging requirements.

 To illustrate this behavior, we plot the empirical opt-in rate as a function of realized session slack time in Figure \ref{fig:slackOptIn}.
 The \emph{realized slack time} associated with a session is defined as the difference between the actual session duration and the minimum amount of time required to deliver the energy consumed during that session given the user's maximum charging rate.
 Among all Phase II charging sessions, the empirical opt-in rate is lowest (at roughly 10\%) for sessions with realized slack times that are less than one hour.
 This is unsurprising, since customers with limited flexibility in their charging requirements have very little to offer (or gain) by relinquishing control of their EVs for managed charging.
 Remarkably, however, the empirical opt-in rate increases steadily as realized session slack times increase from zero to seven hours, and remains relatively constant (hovering around 80\%) for realized session slack times between seven and eighteen hours---revealing that customers are unlikely to opt out of managed charging if they have several hours or more of slack time in their charging requirements.
 Surprisingly, the empirical opt-in rate decreases slightly for realized session slack times between 18 and 24 hours.
 A possible explanation for this behavior is that sessions with very long sojourn times may be associated with lower opt-in rates because they tend to occur on weekends, when customers' commuting patterns are more variable and departure times may be more difficult to anticipate, resulting in a lower willingness to participate in managed charging sessions.
+However, because of the relative infrequency of sessions with large slack times, it is difficult to determine a precise explanation for this observed behavior.

 Opt-in and opt-out charging sessions also differ significantly in terms of their timing.
 In Figure \ref{fig:slackStart}, we visualize the relationship between Phase II session start times and session end times in the form of a scatter plot that depicts opt-in (opt-out) sessions as blue circles (red squares).
 Notice that opt-in sessions typically correspond to overnight charging patterns, starting in the evening and ending the following morning.
 In comparison, opt-out sessions are more commonly associated with daytime commuting patterns, which result in charging sessions that are much shorter in duration and have start times that are more evenly distributed throughout the day.
 This contrast between the timing of opt-in and opt-out sessions suggests that customers are more likely to opt in to managed charging when their commuting needs are flexible and follow regular and predictable patterns, e.g., when they arrive home in the evening and expect to depart the following morning.
 It is also worth noting that, although opt-out sessions do occur regularly, the uniform dispersion of opt-out session start times throughout the daytime softens their expected contribution to peak demand, as they are unlikely to cluster during on-peak hours.